vukicaCH/task-management/README.md

 <img width="1456" height="772" alt="image" src="https://github.com/user-attachments/assets/a9883d71-36fd-480c-bc1d-9721c09434bc" />

+If you want to save the changes, just click away from the cell!

 2. Board

 If you want to edit board task, hover over it and you'll see the options.